 Pam Didner: It’s achievable.
 Well, and is it possible you rent, you know, it’s, you can’t even rent an RV if you want to.

 Chris Dickey: We want to be in a smaller, yeah, more like a, like an adventure, your van that we could take off-road and we could, you know, take up mountain passes and things.
 I think the problem with RVs uses they’re tough to park.
 Um, they’re, they’re not good to drive on dirt roads.
 Um, things like that.

 Pam Didner: Very, very good.
 Mean, no, it’s fantastic.
 I hope that you get a chance to do that and, uh, and check that off on your bucket list, and by the way, I think it’s fantastic.
 It’s a great goal.

 Pam Didner: All right.
 Hey, thank you.
 So much for coming to my podcast.
-And, uh, I appreciate that your insight about search engine, SEO search engine optimization.
-And you talk about it, the SEO in the much broader term and the look looking at it from, you know, marketing and the PR perspective.
+I appreciate that your insight about search engine, SEO search engine optimization.
+You talk about it, the SEO in the much broader term and the look looking at it from, you know, marketing and the PR perspective.
 And I liked that.